Misfits-Rebels-Outcasts/Nodef/documentation/Metamorphosis.md

 * change = Color Control -> Brightness
 * Duration: Start Time and Stop Time
 * Math Formula = Sin(Time or Frame during the Duration) * Brightness

+Instead of a Math Formula, we can also use a Mathematical Curve to express how we want to perform our animation.